-- 2.2.10 Philosophy of religion / philosophical theology.
-The central concern in this area is the interface between philosophy and theology.
-Attention is focused on those areas of theological reflection given to the relational placing of Christian theology rather than to its content.
-While not minimizing the task of theology in interpreting the uniquely revelational, kerygmatic content of the faith, the philosophical mode of theologizing seeks to develop a theological hermeneutic which takes account of the created order and the manifold phenomena of human consciousness in both secular and religious contexts. - 2.2.11 Christian ethics.
+2.2.10 Philosophy of religion / philosophical theology.
+The central concern in this

+2.2.11 Christian ethics.
 Christian ethics includes foundational, medical, sexual and social ethics.
 Christian ethics is closely related to and overlaps with Systematic Theology.
 In the unitary enterprise of "faith seeking understanding within the community of the Church and humankind," the TST program in Christian ethics is focused on the appropriate engagement with the challenges to Christian faith in our day.
 At the same time, Christian ethicists do theology in dialogue with other disciplines in an interdisciplinary and practical manner.